 Dealing with Digital in Your M&A

 The shift to digital-focused deals requires adjustments to even the most basic M&A fundamentals.
-Traditional approaches to due diligence, valuation, talent retention and integration will need to be reassessed to capture intended growth.
-On this point, HBR acknowledges the starkly contrasting reality of digital M&A and traditional M&A, going so far to say that, “everything companies thought they knew about M&A may actually not help.
+Traditional approaches to M&A due diligence, valuation, talent retention and integration will need to be reassessed to capture intended growth.
+On this point, HBR acknowledges the starkly contrasting reality of digital M&A and traditional M&A, going so far to say that, “everything companies thought they knew about M&A may actually not help."

 In a 2017 industry interview with top corporate M&A executives, Bain outlined that only 11% of leaders described themselves as being either “mature” or “advanced” on the digital M&A learning curve.
 Moreover, 75% of those surveyed said that digital disruption may even require a complete overhaul of their existing M&A strategy.

 For companies considering the shift to digital-first deal making here are three key areas that need to be reconsidered to support the new deal paradigm.

 Of course, not all digital targets are early stage.
 Where they are, however, getting the price right can mean traditional valuation methodologies are sent to the touch-lines.
 If M&A teams are tasked with needing to compensate for the lack of financial history associated with early-stage venture targets they may have to build a quasi-DCF for a technology that is unproven, while trying to make sense of the value the product/service/innovation/people/etc. will bring.
 Fortunately, there are a number of digital tools to complement traditional datasets or which can act as a high-level substitute where information is really lacking.
 CB Insights is one such provider - offering information-rich company profiles and therefore helping acquirers to visualize competitive dynamics and uncover non-financial performance metrics around market share, growth, momentum and other social sentiment, etc.